 – Yes!
 Check out my embroidery fonts page to see them.
 I’ve licensed many fonts to embroidery pros, and as they complete the digitizing process, this list will grow.

 So I guess that means you license your fonts for embroidery digitizing?

-- I sure do!
-Drop me a line at my contact page to see which fonts are currently available.
-Embroidery licensing is $50 for a non-exclusive license.
-(Be warned, a number of my fonts are exclusively licensed already.
+– I do!
+I have a limited list of fonts available for non-exclusive licensing.
+Drop me a line at my contact page to see which fonts are currently available, and the current cost of that non-exclusive license.
+(Be warned, a large number of my fonts are exclusively licensed already.
 Check out my embroidery fonts page for more information.)
-None of the shops I sell with include digitizing in their licenses, so this separate license will always be required in order to digitize a font into a sellable alphabet format.
+None of the marketplaces I sell through include digitizing in their licenses, so this separate license will always be required in order to digitize a font into any sellable alphabet format.